 At our equipment calibration facility, the experts in our state-of-the art metrology lab know the importance of precision firsthand.
-One measurement that is critical in many industries but seldom touched on is gauge blocks, which have been a primary tool for accurately measuring dimension for over a century.
+One measurement that is critical in many industries but seldom touched on is gage blocks (also known as gauge blocks), which have been a primary tool for accurately measuring dimension for over a century.

 In the time since then, gauge blocks have become significantly more sophisticated.
 From changes in materials to the way that gauge blocks are created and checked for accuracy, today’s users have access to the most precise gauge blocks in history!

 In the time since then, gage blocks have become significantly more sophisticated.
 From changes in materials to the way that gage blocks are created and checked for accuracy, today’s users have access to the most precise gage blocks in history!

 As you make use of your gage blocks, it is important to periodically check them for continued accuracy.
 Like any precision instrument or measuring device, gage blocks require routine service and attention.

 When you use your gage blocks while setting up equipment or checking your other measuring tools, the application of pressure to the gage block is a natural component of the process.
 Over time, however, this pressure can result in friction that can result in a loss of material that impacts the accuracy of your blocks or causes the opposing sides of your blocks to go out of parallel.

 It goes without saying that if your blocks are no longer accurate, then the accuracy of your machinery or measurement tools that you set with those blocks will suffer, too.
 To ensure that everything continues working as it should, it’s crucial to have your gage blocks checked periodically.
 Based on your usage, our team can help you find a maintenance schedule that’s perfect for your setup.

 To learn more about how to best care for your gage blocks, or to schedule a consultation, be sure to contact us online or to call Atlantic Scale Company at (973) 661-7090 today!